 CHEM 223, 224: Organic Chemistry Short Program

 A two-quarter, lecture-only series in organic chemistry, covering many of the topics from the full year, three-quarter sequence in a less comprehensive way (see below for labs).
+This series is not equivalent to the full year CHEM 237, 238, 239 series.
 Prerequisites: a 1.7 in CHEM 152 or 155.
 Offered: CHEM 223 (summer, A-term); CHEM 224 (summer, B-term).

 CHEM 237, 238, 239: Organic Chemistry Lecture